SteveShelnanMa/SteveShelnanMa.github.io/_pages/Research.md

     <div class="triangle-right"></div><span class="abstract-text">Abstract</span>
   </div>
   <div class="abstract-content" style="display:none;">
-    <p> Earnings cuts upon transitions (ECUTs) are a well-documented phenomenon, prompting the need for both empirical validation and theoretical explanations.
-This article revisits this feature in U.S. labor market with the data from the Longitudinal Employer-Household Dynamics (LEHD) and the National Survey of College Graduates (NSCG).
+    <p> Earnings cuts upon transitions (ECUTs) have been widely documented.
+This article examines this feature in U.S. labor market with the data from the Longitudinal Employer-Household Dynamics (LEHD) and the National Survey of College Graduates (NSCG).
-    I confirm that ECUTs are frequent, even after adjusting for potential measurement error related to location changes and the timing of transitions.
-Moreover, by linking the LEHD to the NSCG, I identify the workers' reported reasons for transitions, and quantify the share of ECUTs associated with each motivation.
-While non-pecuniary motivations are important, the pecuniary reasons are the most commonly chosen.
-Notably, many workers who report pecuniary reasons as their sole motivation for transitioning also experience ECUTs.
+    By linking the LEHD to the NSCG, I identify workers' reported motivations for transitions, and quantify the share of ECUTs for each motivation.
+Notably, many movers who report pecuniary reasons as the only motivation also experience ECUTs.
-    Further analysis highlights a strong relationship between  pecuniary motivation, future earnings trajectories, and the likelihood of subsequent transitions.
-First, workers who transition for pecuniary reasons experience higher earnings growth in future periods.
-Second, these workers are more likely to undergo subsequent transitions.
+    Further analysis shows that future earnings trajectories and subsequent transitions are consistent with pecuniary motivation for initial transitions.
+Specifically, workers who transition for pecuniary reasons experience higher future earnings growth and are more likely to undergo subsequent transitions.
-    I argue that certain employers serve as ``stepping-stones" by improving workers' opportunities to transition to more desirable firms.
-Pursuing such stepping-stone employers thus is an important pecuniary motivation for job transitions and partially explains the incidence of ECUTs.
-This interpretation is supported by firm-level heterogeneity in transition rates observed in the LEHD data.
-To formalize this mechanism, I introduce a sequential auction model where firms vary in both the quantity and quality of job offer arrival rates.
-Both the empirical analysis and theoretical framework underscore the critical role of stepping-stone employers in shaping ECUTs and broader labor market dynamics.              </p>
+    I argue that certain employers function as ``stepping-stones" by offering better prospects for moving to better employers.
+    Pursuing such stepping-stone employers thus represents an additional pecuniary motivation for job transitions and may partially explain the incidence of ECUTs.
+    To formalize this mechanism, I develop a random search model where employers differ in both the quantity and quality of job offer arrival rates.
+This concept of stepping-stone employers, often overlooked in the literature, is pivotal in the context of ECUTs and labor market dynamics.             </p>
   </div>

-* __A Simple Search Model with Employer Network__.
-[Draft on request] [[Slides]](https://SteveShelnanMa.github.io/workingpaper/simplemodel.pdf)\
+* __A Simple Search Model with Employer Network__. [[Draft]](https://SteveShelnanMa.github.io/workingpaper/draft_3rdYear.pdf)[[Slides]](https://SteveShelnanMa.github.io/workingpaper/simplemodel.pdf)\
   _Conibear Memorial Prize for the Best Third Year Paper, University of Rochester,_\
   _Presented at the Search and Matching Workshop in the Asia-Pacific 2024_
   <div class="toggle-abstract" onclick="toggleAbstract(event)">